 I’ve been reading up on DDoS attacks because of the dangers they pose to small businesses.
 I really like how this video explains the basics of an attack and how you can help protect your systems.
-I was surprised by how quickly an attack can spread, as illustrated in this infographic.
+I was surprised by how quickly an attack can spread.

 Hackers often seek out small companies that don’t have the resources to protect themselves.
 Once the attacks start, they can be difficult to stop and can last a few days to more than a week.
 Believe me when I say the more you know about these attacks, the better prepared you can be to handle them.